ibm-watson-data-lab/hybrid-cloud-tutorial/README.md

 # Hybrid Cloud Tutorial: Using Secure Gateway
 Unlock your data for use in the cloud.
-Bluemix Secure Gateway service lets you move data from a local on-premise source out to the web in a secure manner.
+Bluemix Secure Gateway service lets you move data from a local on-premise source out to the cloud in a secure manner.

 <p align="center"><img src="tutorial/images/secure_gateway_diagram.png"/></p>